fesh0r/beebem/README.txt

 BeebEm supports emulated SCSI and SASI hard disks.
 There are 4 10MB pre-formatted ADFS SCSI disk images in the discims directory (the scsi?.dat files).
-The disks can be used in Model B, B Plus or Master 128 mode.
-To use the disk images press A & F12 to boot in ADFS mode (ignore the error for drive 4 if in Master mode).
+The disks can be used in Model B (need to add ADFS-1.30.rom to Roms.cfg), B Plus or Master 128 mode.
+To use the disk images enable hard drive emulation on the hardware menu and press A & F12 to boot in ADFS mode (ignore the error for drive 4 if in Master mode).
 The hard disks then appear as drives 0 to 3.
 Floppy disks can still be accessed as drives 4 and 5.

 There are some demo tunes in scsi0.dat which you can listen to with the PLAY program.